-(S3)-compatible store for datasets and AlloyDB, a 2424 PostgreSQL-compatible database, for the registry.
-2425
+For DP1, the Butler repository is hosted in the Google Cloud, using an (Amazon) Simple Storage Service (S3)-compatible store for datasets and AlloyDB, a PostgreSQL-compatible database, for the registry.

 In the context of the Butler, a dataset refers to a unique data product, such as an image, catalog or map, generated by the observatory or processing pipelines Datasets belong to one of the various types of data products, described in §3.
 The Butler ensures that each dataset is uniquely identifiable by a combination of three pieces of information: a data coordinate, a dataset type, and a run collection.
-For example, a dataset that represents a single raw image in the i band taken on the night starting 2024-11-11 with exposure ID 2024111100074 would be represented as dataId='exposure':2024111100074, 'band':'i', 'instrument': 'LSSTComCam' and is associated with the raw DatasetType.
-For a deep coadd on a patch of sky in the Seagull field, there would be no exposure dimensions and instead the tract, patch and band would specified as dataId='tract':7850, 'patch': 'band':'g', 'instrument':'LSSTComCam', skymap='lsst\cells\v1' and is associated with the 2443 deep coadd DatasetType.
+For example, a dataset that represents a single raw image with detector 8 during the on-sky campaign on the night starting 2024-11-11 in the i band with exposure ID 2024111100074 would be represented as dataId='exposure':2024111100074, 'band':'i', 'instrument': 'LSSTComCam' and is associated with the raw DatasetType.
+For a deep coadd on a patch of sky in the Seagull field, there would be no exposure dimensions and instead the tract, patch and band would specified as dataId='tract':7850, 'patch': be 6, 'band': 'g', 'instrument': 'LSSTComCam', skymap='lsst\cells\v1' and is associated with the deep coadd DatasetType.